 Freezing is a commonly used method for euthanizing warm water fish.
-To freeze your fish, freeze water in a small bag until the ice is slushy.
-Then place your fish in the water and continue to freeze it.
+To freeze your fish, freeze water in a small bag until it becomes slushy.
+Next, place your fish in the water and continue to freeze it.
 The folks at Web Web Media advocate using the freezer but other people feel that this method must be somewhat discomforting to the fish.
-Out of all the "old-school" methods, this process seems most humane.
-The AVMA does not advocate freezing fish as an acceptable method of euthanasia; the only way they would approve of cooling would be to deep freeze an animal already under deep anesthesia.
+Out of all the "old-school" methods, this process seems most inhumane.
+The AVMA does not advocate freezing fish as an acceptable method of euthanasia; the only way they would approve of cooling would be to deep freeze an animal that is already under deep anesthesia.

 Decapitation - Swift and Surely

-The fish will probably feel something as you slice the knife in; even it is momentary pain.
+This method is self-explanatory – you simply remove the fish from the water and use a sharp knife to chop off its head, thus ending its life.
+The fish might feel something as you slice the knife in; even it is momentary pain.
 At least this method is quick (as long as you do not hesitate once you start the task).
 The AVMA believes that this can be acceptable as long as it is coupled with anesthesia to begin with.

-Carbon dioxide can be used to euthanize fish.
+Carbon dioxide is naturally present in the water your fish live in anyway – it is a result of the respiration process.
+It can also be used as a method to euthanize fish because the addition of carbon dioxide to the water decreases oxygen levels, thus causing your fish to suffocate.
 Alka Seltzer is a popular source for carbon dioxide to be released in water.
-This method may seem innocuous enough but most people who have used this method say that their fish thrashed around a little bit just as if the fish were out of water (here is one person's story).
+This method may seem innocuous enough, but most people who have used this method say that their fish thrashed around a little bit just as if the fish were out of water (here is one person's story).
 You may need to decapitate or freeze the fish afterwards to ensure death.
 The AVMA supports this method and many universities advocate using this method as well (see the University of Washington's Policy for Euthanasia for Fish Species).
 Dr. Craig Harms (http://www.petplace.com/fish/euthanasia-in-fish/page1.aspx) describes this method; 8 tablets of Alka Seltzer is required per gallon of water.

 Snapping the Neck